Environment Administration

 Frame Source List (frame-src)

-The frame-src directive lists the frames that can be embedded in Unqork, and what sources can load a <frame> or <iframe> element.
+The frame-src directive lists the frames that can be embedded in Unqork, and identifies the sources that can load <frame> and <iframe> elements.

 Frame Ancestor List (frame-ancestors)

-The frame-ancestors directive liststhe frames that can embed Unqork, and what sources a <frame>, <iframe>, <object>, <embed>, or <applet> element load from.
+The frame-ancestors directive lists the frames that can embed Unqork, and identifies the sources where <frame>, <iframe>, <object>, <embed>, and <applet> elements can load.
 For example, to set up an iframe in Unqork that displays content from another site, add the site's hostname (or domain name) to the Frame Ancestor list.

-NOTE Issues arise if a source has its own CSP directives or an X-Frame-Options header that conflicts with your CSP directives.
+Issues arise if a source has its own CSP directives or an X-Frame-Options header that conflicts with your CSP directives.
 For example, the site you try to load content from might block framing.
-Adding the site's hostname to your Frame Ancestor List doesn't override the source site's restrictions.
-If a frame doesn't work as expected, verify the source's CSP and X-Frame-Options don't conflict with your directives.
+Adding the site's hostname to your Frame Ancestor List does not override the source site's restrictions.
+If a frame does not work as expected, verify that the source's CSP and X-Frame-Options do not conflict with your directives.

 Object Source List (object-src)